 After completing an Associates Degree in Human Services at Springfield Technical Community College and studies at American International College in Springfield MA, Tambra moved to North Carolina to study Psychology at North Carolina State University.
 She graduated with a B.A in Social Work and a minor in Psychology.
 Tambra has an extensive career in Human Services that spans over 30 years.

 Andrea has been in the Pinehurst area for almost 4 years.
 She holds a Bachelor’s Degree in Human Resources.
-She is currently the HR Specialist for Quail Haven Village and has worked in the medical field for over 5 years in the HR capacity.
+She is currently the Regional Administrative Manager for Community Care NC and has worked in the medical field for over 5 years in the HR capacity.
 She also holds certifications in Early Childhood Education and Special Education in Early Childhood.
 She is a mother to a feisty four year old and enjoys spending time with her family.
 She has many years of experience working with at risk youth between mission trips to low income areas, volunteering at women and children centers, and domestic violence shelters.
 Andrea has a passion and drive to end teen homelessness and human trafficking.
-She is very excited to be the co-chair with Chris Ganis under the leadership and mentoring of Tambra Chamberlain!
+She is very excited to be the president chair of this wonderful nonprofit organization!

 CHRISTINE GANIS PH.D.